spygi/documentation/reactive.md

 ### Thoughts
 - Big API surface: map, switchMap, flatMap etc..
-  - Which gets worse by having aliases eg. flatMap === mergeMap
+  - Which gets worse by having aliases eg. flatMap == mergeMap or subscribe == forEach
   - And many overloads of the methods
   - Having (almost but not quite) the same methods on both Observable(static) and instances, doesn't help either
 - Documentation/tutorials lagging behind current versions
   - Or lists twice the same methods e.g. [here](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html)
+  - Pretty difficult to read with all the generics there
 - Which one is the official documentation anyway?
   - From official site http://reactivex.io/documentation/observable.html?
 No, version 4
   - Github https://github.com/ReactiveX/rxjs/tree/master/doc points to a newer version https://rxjs-dev.firebaseapp.com/ ?